When it comes to excavating in marshy areas, there are two main options: buying or…

 Before laying pipe, fiber optic cables, or digging up anything underground, you will need to excavate.
 Attempting to do this yourself can be very dangerous and even illegal.
 Hiring a professional excavation contractor to handle your project is the best way to avoid fines and ensure that the job is done both properly and safely.
 In this article, we will discuss four reasons why you should hire a professional before renting a bobcat and attempting to excavate on your own.

-1. Professionals have special equipment
+1. Excavator operators have special equipment

 The right professional excavator operator will have a full arsenal of digging equipment and attachments to allow for safer and quicker execution.
 At Stan’s Airboat & Marsh Excavator Service, we operate specially-crafted marsh excavators that are built to glide across water in even the most hard to access areas.